 Skaters will be trained by our Skate Canada Certified team of coaches.

-Skaters showcase what they have learned at the annual Christmas and Year End shows.
+Skaters showcase what they have learned at the Annual Winter Ice Show And Year End Assessment Day.

 Can FutureSTAR skaters have private instruction?